Zelenskyy brings Europe's top leaders with him to meet Trump on ending Russia's war

 "How that’s constructed, what we call it, how it’s built, what guarantees are built into it that are enforceable, that’s what we’ll be talking about over the next few days with our partners who are coming in from overseas,” Rubio told NBC’s “Meet the Press.”

-Rubio said on Fox News’ “Sunday Morning Futures” that such a commitment “would be a very big move" by Trump.
+Rubio said on Fox News Channel’s “Sunday Morning Futures” such a commitment “would be a very big move" by Trump.
 He expects the delegations will “spend six, seven hours talking about these things, maybe more, and try to get to a point where we have something more concrete.”

 Zelenskyy needs to prevent a scenario in which he gets blamed for blocking peace talks by rejecting Putin’s maximalist demand on the Donbas, the official said.
-It is a demand Zelenskyy has said many times he will never accept because it is unconstitutional and could create a launching pad for future Russian attacks.
+It's a demand Zelenskyy has said many times he'll never accept because it's unconstitutional and could create a launching pad for future Russian attacks.

 If confronted with pressure to accept Putin’s demands, Zelenskyy would likely have to revert to a skill he has demonstrated time and again: diplomatic tact.
 Ukrainian leadership is seeking a trilateral meeting with Zelenskyy, Trump and Putin to discuss sensitive matters, including territorial issues.